-Beginning Sunday, Aug.
-25, at 7 p.m.
-Oxygen will explore that question with the new original series, “Killer Motive.”
-From the producers of NBC’s Dateline, and hosted by award-winning journalists Stephanie Gosk and Troy Roberts, each episode will uncover dark and twisted motives — from vengeance to jealousy to greed — that led to gruesome killings.
+Beginning Saturday, January 23 at 6/5c, Oxygen will explore that question with Season 2 of Oxygen original series “Killer Motive.”
+Hosted by award-winning journalist Troy Roberts, each episode will uncover dark and twisted motives — from vengeance to jealousy to greed — that led to gruesome killings.

 While the motives behind discrete crimes can be difficult at first to determine, investigators and psychologists generally agree that most often, the “why” can be boiled down to, in essence, three or four possible motivations.
 They range from jealousy to greed.

 Former FBI Profiler Clint Van Zandt said in a 2006 NBC article that, while the most basic, immediate “why” of a murder can often quickly be determined, deeper motivations — what actually pushed the person over the line into violence — are not as easy to parse.

 “The ‘whys’ that are hard to answer are the less obvious, the less sensible ones; the ones that prove to be the most difficult for us to understand,” Van Zandt said.
 “Motive is the reason, the why, sometimes the darkest chapter in the darkest book in the massive library we call the human mind.”

 J. Warner Wallace, a veteran homicide detective and co-founder of the Torrance, California, Police Department's cold case unit, who has been featured on Dateline, says that all homicides spring from financial greed, lust or the pursuit of power.